aryaahz/UAS_PCB/README.md

 ## The Automated Detection Development of Capillary Loops on Nailfold Capillaroscopy Images

 ## Description
-This project is developed by Shadrina Syahla Vidyana, Noor Nisa Fayyaza, and Audrey Ahzab for academic review and educational purposes.
+This project is developed by Shadrina Syahla Vidyana, Noor Nisa Fayyaza, and Audrey Ahzab, in order to fulfill the final exams (UAS) of EB3203 Biomedical Image Processing.
+This repository is intended for academic review and educational purposes only.
 It involves the implementation and evaluation of a segmentation system for NFC images.
-This repository is part of the documentation for this project, which is fully described in an available document (Laporan Tugas Besar II).
+This repository is part of the documentation for this project, which is fully described in an available document upon request (Laporan Tugas Besar II).

 ## Licensing Information
 This work is licensed under the **Academic Review License v1.0**.